mcandre/slice/README.md

 Yokohama
 ```

-By default, `slice` reads from STDIN.
+By default, `slice` reads from stdin.
 See `slice -help` for more information.

 # DOWNLOAD